ibm-cloud-docs/account/tagging-resources-tutorial.md

 After you create the access policy, access to other resources can be granted or revoked by attaching and detaching the same access management tag to those resources.
 {: note}

+## Next steps
+{: #tagging-resources-next}

+To learn how you can perform the same actions by using CLI and API commands, see [Working with tags](/docs/account?topic=account-tag).